How to Use Brown Butter in Baking

-Learn all about how to make brown butter and how to use brown butter in baking.
+Learn all about how to make brown butter and how to use it in baking.
 Brown butter is one of the easiest ways to make any baked good taste gourmet.
-Even the simplest of recipes can be quickly elevated with the addition of brown butter.

 Since then, brown butter has quickly become a trend in home baking.
-It was already getting there at the time, but it has gotten huge over the last 5 years.
+It was already getting some hype at the time, but it has become increasingly popular over the years.
 And while there are a lot of food trends that I find kind of silly, this is NOT one of them.

 What is brown butter?

 As the butter browns, it takes on a whole new flavor profile.
 It becomes nutty and rich.
 You will begin to smell it very distinctly once the butter is beginning to brown.
-In fact, I relied heavily on the smell of the butter to know when it was done the first few times I made it.
+In fact, I rely heavily on the smell of the butter to know when it is done.

 Brown butter is used in many savory preparations for sauces and is also used in many french pastries.
 More recently, it has become popular to use in many other simpler baked goods to enhance the flavor.

 To make brown butter you only need 1 ingredient: butter.
 I prefer to use unsalted butter because I like to control the salt content in my baking, but salted butter will also work.

 Cutting the butter into smaller even pieces allows it to melt quicker and more evenly.

 Step 2: Melt the butter over medium-low heat